dwyl/phoenix-liveview-chat-example/README.md

 and don't forget to run `mix ecto.migrate` to create the new `messages` table.

-We can now udpate the `Message` schema to add functions for creating new messages and listing the existing messages.
-We'll update also the changeset to add requirements and validations on the message text.
+We can now update the `Message` schema to add functions for creating new messages and listing the existing messages.
+We'll also update the changeset to add requirements and validations on the message text.
-Open the `lib/liveview_chat/message.ex` file and upadate the code with the following:
+Open the `lib/liveview_chat/message.ex` file and update the code with the following:

 ```elixir
 defmodule LiveviewChat.Message do